rcardin/pcd-actors/README.md

 To do the magic, it is necessary to use the instance of `ActorSystem` described below.
 Messages can be sent only among actors.
 No other type can send a message to an actor.

+For *testing purpose*, it is necessary to give the possibility to retrieve the `Actor` associated to a reference.
+For this reason, it is present an abstract type, `AbsActorRef` that adds a single `protected` method:

+    protected abstract Actor<T> getUnderlyingActor();

+Using this method it is possible to retrieve the corresponding `Actor` from inside the package `it.unipd.math.pcd.actors`, both from the `main` folder and from the `test` folder.

 ### Message
 A `Message` is the piece of information that actor send among each others.
 Each message should be logically divided into